 Financial Reporting Systems

 Consolidated financial statements are prepared by using the chosen consolidation tool.
-The accounting of the Group's subsidiaries is mainly done by using the Group's common accounting system from which the actual figures are reported on a monthly basis directly to the consolidation system.
-Subsidiaries in Japan and France send the information in a pre-defined format directly to the group consolidation.
+The accounting of the Group“s subsidiaries is done by using the local accounting systems from which the actual figures are reported either manually or by automatic transfer to the group consolidation system.

 The accounting system in use includes general ledger accounting, accounts payables and accounts receivables.
-Current assets and payroll accounting is organised through various programs or purchased as outsourced service.
+Current assets and payroll accounting is organized through various programs or purchased as an outsourced service.
 Purchase invoices are circulated through electronic invoice processing system.
-The same bank application is used in both Finland and Germany, USA has a similar bank application.
+The same bank application is used in both Finland and Germany, the USA has a similar bank application.

 Global forecasts and budgets are prepared by using the same forecast and reporting program maintained by the Group parent company.
 In some business segment companies, separate programs supporting internal reporting are in use.

 The Group's internal control mechanisms are based on policies, instructions, limited process descriptions, authorization matrix, financial reporting review meetings, and segregation of key accounting duties.

 Compliance procedures are in place at all levels of the organization to ensure that that all applicable laws, regulations, internal policies and ethical values including sustainability are adhered to.
 Group functions and businesses are responsible for following up developments in legislation and regulations in their respective areas and communicating them to the organization.
 Businesses and corporate function directors are responsible for setting up adequate compliance controls and compliance related training in their units.